convince-project/AS2FM/docs/source/howto.rst

 * :ref:`ROS Actions <ros_actions>`: to call a ROS action and implement action servers (under development)

 All functionalities require the interface to be declared before being used, similarly to how ROS requires the interfaces to be declared in a node.
-In (ROS) SCXML, this is done similarly to how variables are defined in the datamodel.
+In (ROS) SCXML, this is done similarly to how variables are defined in the data model.

 .. _ros_timers: